ta2edchimp/BattleReporter/README.md

 4. Further Configuration
   1. Integrate with Slack
   2. Themeing BattleReporter
+5. Contribution
-5. License, Acknowledgements & Legal Stuff
+6. License, Acknowledgements & Legal Stuff

 ## What is BattleReporter